Rules

 If you don't know what this means, use AMVTool's default settings to encode the final version of your video for submission.

-Files over 250MiB will be recompressed with your original file discarded.
+Files over 250MiB will be recompressed with the original file discarded.

 Files otherwise outside the specs will not stream properly on the platform we use to view and comment on videos.